 Proposals for the building were submitted to the city by Knoxville-based Marble Alley, Dover Development, Commercial and Investment Properties, and Nashville-based BNA Associates.
 The city declined to release any of the proposals—which must meet city specifications for mixed uses of retail, commercial, and residential development—citing a statute that allows city procurement efforts to proceed in private during negotiations.

-Prolific downtown developer Rick Dover, who is rehabilitating the Pryor Brown Garage and the Farragut Hotel, has begun negotiating with Knoxville officials to redevelop the former Tennessee Supreme Court building.
+Prolific downtown developer Rick Dover, who is rehabilitating the Farragut Hotel, has begun negotiating with Knoxville officials to redevelop the former Tennessee Supreme Court building.

 Dover Development was one of four firms to respond to a request for proposals sent out by city officials to rehab the 1.7-acre site that sits on the downtown block bordered by Henley and Locust streets and Cumberland and Church avenues.
 The block lies directly across Henley from the Knoxville Convention Center.